Home

 Standard

-The Standard Will is suitable for straightforward situations and allows for a clear expression of your wishes of who should inherit and in what proportions.
-You can specify your Trustees / Executors, and where necessary children's Guardians can be nominated.
+A 'Standard' or 'Simple' Will is suitable for straightforward situations and provides for a clear expression of your wishes of who should inherit and in what proportions.
+You can specify your Trustees / Executors, and, where necessary, your children's Guardians can be nominated.
 Specific and financial legacies can be detailed which could also include Charities.
-An age to inherit can be stipulated and your funeral wishes noted.
+An age to inherit can be stipulated and your funeral wishes also detailled.

 Asset Protection Will Trust

-The Asset Protection Will Trust is suitable for couples who perhaps have been previously married, own their own house/houses, have brought separate assets to the new partnership and now wish to provide for each other, whilst ensuring that their own children and/or other relatives benefit on the second death.
+The Asset Protection Will Trust is suitable for couples who perhaps have been married previously, own their own house/houses, have brought separate assets to the new partnership and now wish to provide for each other, whilst ensuring that their own children and/or other close relatives benefit at the time of their death.

 Agricultural and Business Asset Protection Trust